sebinsua/dotcom/posts/algorithmic-bathwater.md

       - Use a **Min-Heap**.

-2. **Does the problem involve categorizing or identifying unique elements based on some aspect of them not immediately known?**
+2. **Does the problem involve categorising or identifying unique elements based on some aspect of them not immediately known?**

    - These are in fact conceptually **Hash Map** problems (because you cannot use **Set**s for identifying “uniqueness” when it is not defined by the value of the element itself).
 However, the crux of these questions often lies not in the choice of data structure, but the creation of a hash-like bucketing function that can efficiently capture/compute some invariant of the element that it can be grouped by.
 For example, anagrams can be grouped by the frequency of their characters, snowflakes by their lexicographically smallest rotation, and so on.